frumbert/moodle-report_cpd_menu/ReadMe.txt

 - Print the report.
 This opens the report in a new window, formatted for printing, with a date and signature field at the end for the user to fill in.
 This can be presented to their manager as a formal record of the annual CPD activity.
 - Export as CSV.
 This opens the reprot as a CSV file in your chosen spreadsheet application, each activity on a new row and with a date and signature field at the end for the user to fill in.
 This can also be presented to their manager as a formal record of the annual CPD activity and stored offline.
+- (The data can also be collected automtically by an external serivce layer)

 Viewing the administrator report